cvarma2311/workflow-automation-stack/ansible_swarm_setup/ANSIBLE_SWARM_AUTOMATION_PLAN.md

 1.  **Install Docker:** The `docker` role will run on all your VMs.
 It will add the official Docker repository, install the Docker engine, and ensure the service is running.

+2.  **Create MinIO Storage Directories:** A task will run on all VMs to create a local directory (`/mnt/minio/data`) for each MinIO instance to store its data.

-2.  **Initialize Swarm:** The `swarm_manager` role will run on your designated manager VM.
+3.  **Initialize Swarm:** The `swarm_manager` role will run on your designated manager VM.
 It will initialize the Swarm and securely capture the unique join-token required for worker nodes.

-3.  **Join Workers:** The `swarm_worker` role will run on all your worker VMs.
+4.  **Join Workers:** The `swarm_worker` role will run on all your worker VMs.
 It will use the token captured in the previous step to securely join the Swarm cluster.

-4.  **Create Network:** The `swarm_manager` role will also create the `ai-net` overlay network that the application services will use for communication.
+5.  **Create Network:** The `swarm_manager` role will also create the `ai-net` overlay network that the application services will use for communication.

-5.  **Deploy Applications:** Finally, the `stack_deploy` role will run on the manager.
+6.  **Deploy Applications:** Finally, the `stack_deploy` role will run on the manager.
 It will:
-    - Create the persistent storage directory for MinIO on the designated storage node.
     - Create the required Docker Secrets for MinIO credentials.
     - Copy the Docker Compose files to the manager.
-    - Execute `docker stack deploy` to launch the MinIO, Prefect Server, and Prefect Agent services onto the cluster.
+    - Execute `docker stack deploy` to launch the MinIO, Prefect Server, and Prefect Agent services onto the cluster. **MinIO will be deployed as a global service, with one instance on each node, running in its native distributed mode.
+The Prefect server will be constrained to the manager node, and Prefect agents will run on the worker nodes.**

 ## 4. Your Instructions